-The baby unit has a separate sleep area and nappy changing facilities.
-A daily written report is provided, consisting of such information as, feeds, nappy changes and sleep times.
+Our baby units have separate sleep areas and nappy changing facilities.
+A daily written report is provided, consisting of information such as, feed updates, nappy changes and sleep times.

-For this age group, the day becomes more structured, and is split between free play and more organised adult-led activities.
-The activities are designed to help children to develop their social skills such as independence and co-operation, also language and intellectual skills.
+For this age group, the day becomes more structured, and is split between free-play and more organised adult-led activities.
+The activities are designed to help children to develop their social skills such as confidence, independence and co-operation, as well as their language and intellectual skills.

-At St George’s we take a balanced approach allowing a degree of freedom and free-play.
-We encourage activities such as painting, drawing, sand and water play, craftwork, cooking, music and movement, singing and nature study to help the children to express themselves.
+At St. George’s we take a balanced approach by allowing a degree of freedom and free-play.
+We encourage activities such as:

-We provide a music and movement programme of creative and inspiring pre-school dance classes that can be adapted to all abilities.
-Participation in this programme stimulates the imagination, gives children a head start in encountering new physical and emotional experiences and in developing social interaction.
+We run a Music & Movement programme involving creative and inspiring pre-school dance classes that is adapted to all abilities.
+Participation in this programme stimulates the imagination, gives children a head start in encountering new physical and emotional experiences and helps the mind and body to work together.

-A child’s cognitive development is greatest before the age of six and, it is therefore important that, favourable conditions are offered and emphasized during these impressionable years.
-As the child moves through the group rooms, to the pre-school, they experience a wide variety of activities helping to prepare them for their move to school.
+A child’s cognitive development is greatest before the age of six and it is therefore important that favourable conditions are offered and emphasized during these impressionable years.
+As the child moves through the group rooms to pre-school, they experience a wide variety of activities helping to prepare them for their move to school.

-Children are introduced to more formal activities such as reading, writing, and mathematics.
-They are encouraged to use and have fun with computers.
-The children also enjoy extra-curricular dance lessons and sports lessons, which help develop their balance and co-ordination whilst ensuring they get regular activity for a healthy body and mind.
+The children also enjoy extra-curricular dance, yoga and sports classes, which help develop their balance and co-ordination whilst ensuring they are keeping active for a healthy body and mind.